saucelabs/elemental-next/frontend/docs/updated-tips/51-how-to-work-with-javascript-alerts/javascript.md

 });
 ```

 A quick glance at the page's markup shows that there are no unique IDs on the buttons.
-So to click on the second button (to trigger the JavaScript confirmation dialog) we need a mildly clever locator which targets the second item in the unordered list.
+In order to click on the second button (to trigger the JavaScript confirmation dialog) we need a locator which targets the second item in the unordered list.

 After we click the button to trigger the JavaScript Alert we use Selenium's `switchTo().alert()` to focus on the JavaScript pop-up and use `.accept()` to click `Ok` (if we wanted to click `Cancel` we would have used `.dismiss()`).